esa-esdl/gridtools/README.md

 gridtools uses [Numba](http://numba.pydata.org/) to JIT-compile the resampling functions as it speeds up computations by up to a several hundred times (!) compared to plain Python.

-It is strongly recommended to use gridtools with Numba in Miniconda or Anaconda environments.
+gridtools is tested with Numba in Miniconda or Anaconda environments.

 To disable JIT compilation (e.g. for unit-level testing), set environment variable ``NUMBA_DISABLE_JIT`` to a non-zero value.